DecompGAIL: Learning Realistic Traffic Behaviors with Decomposed Multi-Agent Generative Adversarial Imitation Learning: Approach

 with distance-decayed weights $w_{ij}=\alpha \exp(-d(i,j)/\beta)$, where $d$ is inter-agent distance and $\alpha,\beta$ are hyperparameters, to emphasize nearby interactions that are more causally tied to the ego’s action.
 The per-agent reward is

 \paragraph{Social Policy Learning.}

-A straightforward way to optimize a decentralized multi-agent policy is independent PPO (IPPO)~\cite{de2020independent}, which treats each agent as if in a single-agent environment.
-However, optimizing purely individual objectives can degrade the overall realism of the population~\cite{schwarting2019social}.
+A straightforward way to optimize a decentralized multi-agent policy is independent PPO (IPPO)~\citep{de2020independent}, which treats each agent as if in a single-agent environment.
+However, optimizing purely individual objectives can degrade the overall realism of the population~\citep{schwarting2019social}.
 We therefore define a social reward for agent $i$:

 where $r_t^{\gN_i}$ aggregates neighborhood rewards and $\lambda_{ij}$ is a distance-decayed weight (analogous to $w_{ij}$).
 Training then follows IPPO, but with individual rewards replaced by social rewards.
 Advantages are estimated with Generalized Advantage Estimation (GAE), and each agent’s value function is given by an MLP applied to the policy network’s final agent–agent attention features.
-To reduce GPU memory, we freeze the map encoder during fine-tuning and share it between the policy and the discriminator.
+To improve stability, we combine the PPO loss and BC loss.
 The full procedure is summarized in \cref{alg:decomp-gail}.
 More details about training can be found in~\cref{sec:model}.